-The Sarouk oriental rug design, as seen in rugs typically available today, consists of some easily recognizable motifs, making it another good choice for the study of Oriental Rugs by Design.
-Again, the same caveats must be repeated:
+The Sarouk oriental rug design, as seen in rugs typically available today, consists of some easily recognizable motifs.
+The same caveats that apply to all oriental rugs must be repeated:

-Because of the individual nature of hand-woven rugs, we can study the most common examples (and there will be variations!) but we must be aware there are many exceptions to every example and the terms ’always’ and ‘never’ cannot be used when it comes to the study of oriental rugs and their designs.
+Because of the individual nature of hand-woven rugs, we can study the most common examples (and there will be variations!) but we must be aware there are many exceptions to every example and the terms ’always’ and ‘never’ do not apply.

 The Persian rug-making industry had declined to near distinction in the 18th and most of the 19th centuries.
 Fortunately, thanks to carpet exhibitions held in Vienna and London in the last quarter of the 19th century, a rising demand from the West for these rugs encouraged carpet merchants to organize rug weaving centers in and around Arak.

 It did not take long for Western companies to establish themselves in Arak, producing rugs for Western tastes.
 One of the first of these was Ziegler and Company, established in Tabriz.
 Other companies spread out in the area and included the Eastern Rug Trading Company of New York and the Atiyeh brothers of Oregon, among others.

 The Farahan Sarouks were some of the first Sarouk oriental rug designs woven from about approximately 1890 to WWI in town workshops close to the cities.